rgitrepo/cloud-architect/docs/networking-fundamentals/bgp-attributes-and-path-selection-process.md

 ### **BGP Attributes and Path Selection Process**

-BGP attributes define the characteristics of routes and influence how routers select the best path when multiple routes to the same destination exist.
-The BGP decision-making process uses these attributes in a specific order to determine the most optimal route.
+BGP (Border Gateway Protocol) uses a structured decision-making process to select the best path when multiple routes to the same destination exist.
+This process relies on a series of attributes, evaluated in a specific order.

 ---

 ### **BGP Attributes Overview**

-Attributes provide information about a route, enabling routers to make intelligent decisions.
+Attributes provide detailed information about a route, enabling routers to determine the best path.
 The key attributes are:

 1. **Origin**:
    - Indicates how the route was learned.